Anuj-Singh-05/Personal-Finance-Manager/README.md

 # Navigate into the project folder
 cd PersonalFinanceManager

+📜 License

+This project is licensed under the MIT License — you’re free to use, modify, and share it with attribution.
+See the LICENSE
+ file for more details.
 # Compile the project
 mvn clean compile
 # Run the application
 mvn exec:java -Dexec.mainClass="app.App"